|Type||Publicly traded company|

 Due to the lackluster game line-up of only 22 games, and reports of gamers getting headaches from using the unit, it was discontinued.
 It sold less than 770,000 units worldwide and was only available to purchase during a period of less than one year.
 The Virtual Boy was Gunpei Yokoi's first failure at Nintendo, and he left the company on August 15, 1996, after a thirty-one year tenure.

-Unproduced Super Nintendo Entertainment System CD Add-on and Nintendo 64
+Unproduced Super Nintendo Entertainment System CD Add-on

 Sony announced the PlayStation, which was at the time a CD-ROM addon for the Super Nintendo Entertainment System at the Consumer Electronics Show in 1991.
 However, since the system would use a format developed by Sony, the Super Disc, Sony would have a large deal of control over the system.
 As a result, Nintendo tried to negotiate a better deal with Philips.
 This led to both deals falling through, and the add-on was never released.
 Philips released the CD-i in 1991, and Sony released the PlayStation as a stand-alone console in 1994.

-Released in 1996, the Nintendo 64 was marketed as a 64-bit system to try to gain an edge on their competitors.
+Released in 1996, the Nintendo 64 was marketed as a 64-bit system to try to gain an edge over their competitors.
 However, the lack of space when compared to the competition hurt the system.
-As the cartridges were more expensive to produce than compact disc media, Nintendo also had a hard time getting third party support for their system.
+As the cartridges were more expensive to produce than compact disc media, Nintendo also had a hard time getting third-party support for their system.
 The Nintendo 64 went on to sell more units than Sega worldwide with 32.93 million units compared to the 9.26 million Saturn units sold.
 However, the Sony PlayStation outsold both systems combined with 102.49 million units.

 Current Nintendo development divisions